People with cancer are protected from discrimination by law.

 Under these acts, it’s unlawful for an employer to treat a person less favourably (discriminate against them) because of their disability.
 Everyone with cancer is classed as disabled under these acts.
 Even if a person who had cancer in the past has been successfully treated and is now in remission, they will still be covered by these acts.
 This means their employer must not treat them less favourably for any reason relating to their past cancer.

-Which areas of employment are covered by this legislation?
+Which areas of employment are covered by the legislation?

-The Equality Act and the DDA cover all areas of employment.
-This includes:
+The Equality Act and the DDA cover all areas of employment, including:

 - the recruitment process

-Both the Equality Act and the DDA say that you have to make reasonable adjustments to the workplace and working practices for employees with cancer.
-These are required to remove any substantial disadvantage employees face in the workplace because they have cancer.
+Both the Equality Act and the DDA require employers to make reasonable adjustments to make it easier for an employee with a disability to work.
+These are required to remove any substantial disadvantage they face in the workplace because of their cancer, when compared with others who do not have cancer.